aguscruiz/aguscruiz/README.md

 ### Tech & Tools

-- Figma
-- Claude code
-- Cursor
-- V0
-- Whatever else might be needed to get the job done
+- Whatever gets the job done, I'm there

 ### Connect with me!